 Editor’s note: This interview with filmmaker Bill Siegel is brought to you in partnership with our friends at POV, and conducted by excellent, widely-respected independent journalist Tom Roston, who writes the Doc Soup blog.
 You can also visit the blog post at POV, and poke around their blog in general.
-The film The Trials of Muhammad Ali is an Independent Lens premiere, airing on PBS this coming Monday, April 14 at 10 pm (check local listings.)
-We’ll have more with Bill here on Monday!
+The film The Trials of Muhammad Ali was an Independent Lens premiere.
+Also read Siegel’s piece here on the 12 docs that had the biggest impact on him.

 By Tom Roston

 Wait, what, another Muhammad Ali documentary?
 I’ve always found the great Ali’s gift for gab and awesome boxing skills imminently watchable, but ever since When We Were Kings, the 1996 Oscar-winning documentary, watching Ali on screen has felt like a rerun.
 Often, a good one, but nothing new.
 Until now.

 The Trials of Muhammad Ali is a purposeful look outside of the ring, at the political and social turmoil that Ali inspired and endured with his conversion to Islam and his refusal to fight in the Vietnam War.